-Barbara Mensch is a social scientist who conducts research on a wide range of topics related to HIV prevention and transitions to adulthood.
-She is a co-author of The Uncharted Passage: Girls’ Adolescence in the Developing World, a publication that galvanized the field of programs and policies to generate more comprehensive information on and improve the lives of adolescent girls.
+She is a co-author of The Uncharted Passage: Girls’ Adolescence in the Developing World, a publication that encouraged those engaged in developing adolescent programs and policies to collect more comprehensive data on the lives of young women, generating information that can improve their lives.
 She was a member of the National Academy of Sciences Panel on Transitions to Adulthood in Developing Countries, whose influential report, Growing Up Global: The Changing Transitions to Adulthood in the Developing World, provided a theoretical framework for thinking about adolescence in an era of globalization.
-Earlier at the Council, she conducted research assessing the quality of care provided by reproductive health and family planning programs.

 Mensch received a BA in history from Wellesley College, a BA and MA in social and political sciences from Cambridge University, and an MA and PhD in sociology and demography from Princeton University.